Hashcat Tutorial for beginner

-In this attack hashcat create password list by combinator method in this method each word of a dictionary is appended to each word in a dictionary.
+In this attack, hashcat create a password list by combinator method in this method each word of a dictionary is appended to each word in a dictionary.

-For Example I have following world in my dictionary:
+For Example, I have the following word in my dictionary:

 Output we get by hashcat